Before you open an eCommerce store you need to do three things:

 Reselling – Business Model #2

 Reselling is the arketype of e-commerce and retail in general.
-The reseller buys products from wholesalers, distributors, and manufactuers and they sell them through their own store.
+The reseller buys products from wholesalers, distributors, and manufacturers and they sell them through their own store.

 One of the most common types of e-commerce businesses is a reselling model.
 You have your own website where you accept orders & fulfill them yourself.
 You also have to store the products yourself.